awesome-webextension/neutrino-webextension/README.md

 In order to redirect web requests and reload itself, additional files and permissions are added to the extension.
 Do not run `--livereload` in production.

-These are added to to the manifest:
+These are added to the manifest:

 - Web requests related permissions.
 - Browsing data permission (for removing special page history).